UsabilityEngineering/readerhub/phaseIII/README.md

   * Successfully signed out:              _Yes       _No
   * Task Completed:      		     _Yes        _No

-After the tasks we asked the participants some wrap up questions to end off the user test.
-They are as follows.
+After the tasks we asked the participants some wrap up questions.
+They are as follows:
 * Now that you have used the website, I want to know more about your impressions of it.
 Overall what did you like most about it?
 * What did you dislike most about it?
 * Overall, what were the difficulties you encountered during your experience using the site?